Skip to main content

 Meeting

 We advocate for alternative economic models that pose serious challenges to the capitalist system.
-Please join us as we explore how Fab Labs, commons-based transitions and empowered participatory governance can empower marginalized communities in central Ohio.
-This meeting is free and open to the public.
+Please join us this month as we explore how FLOK Society, Open Cooperatives and Fab Labs can empower marginalized communities in central Ohio.
+These meetings are free and open to the public.

 Contact: Michael Vinson, 614-843-8721